-Colorectal carcinoma is a common cause of cancer death in man; it is only surpassed by bronchogenic carcinoma.
-It is very common in western countries suggesting a relationship development. to susceptibility to this type of cancer is related to some specific factors, one of these factors is the age.
+Colorectal carcinoma is a common cause of cancer death in man; it is only surpassed by bronchogenic carcinoma1.
+It is very common in western countries suggesting a development2. relationship to The susceptibility to this type of cancer is related to some specific factors, one of these factors is the age.
 The risk start to increase with the age of 40 and more sharply at the age of 50 doubling with each decade and reaching maximum at the age of 75 years.
-Additional risk factors include a previous history of colorectal cancer or adenoma, previous history of female genital cancer, ulcerative colitis of long duration, and family history of colon cancer. operability and survival of this cancer is but relatively favorable. delav presentation and diagnosis adversely affect it, so cancer in young may be missed or not suspected for a time which reflect poor prognosis in such ages.
-Although these patients can withstands more aggressive and have good results treatment diagnosed early.
-In this article, we are trying to report the lower age of colorectal carcinoma recorded in patients whose diagnosis was delayed from the first presentation so that prognosis was very poor.
+Additional risk factors include a previous history of colorectal cancer or adenoma, previous history of female genital cancer, ulcerative colitis of long duration, and family history of colon cancer2.
+The operability and survival of this cancer is relatively favorable, but delay in presentation and diagnosis adversely affect it1, so cancer in young may be missed or not suspected for a time which reflect poor prognosis in such ages.
+Although these patients can withstands more aggressive treatment and have good results if diagnosed early^{3.} In this article, we are trying to report the lower age of colorectal carcinoma recorded in patients whose diagnosis was delayed from the first presentation so that prognosis was very poor.